Posted by Rich Lauwers ● 5/24/21 4:04 PM

 Core Requirements of a QMS

-Having clear and well-defined objectives for your quality program is the first step to building a successful program.
+Having clear and well-defined objectives for your quality program is the first step to building a quality culture.
 However, there are several deliverables that are required to accompany the objective: including a quality manual, documented quality procedures for each department, work instructions, and quality records.

 Let’s dive deeper into each of these requirements.

 The first phase of setting up a quality program is defining the quality manual.
-That is, a general overview of the policies that comprise the quality program and a highlight of the organization’s commitment to it.
+A quality manual is a general overview of the policies that comprise the quality program and a highlight of the organization’s commitment to it.